 The founding of the Ridgecrest Nexus Foundation by the Chamber in 1991 supports the development of cultural and educational projects in the community.

 The Chamber has also taken a proactive role in efforts to grow the community’s economy through the founding of the Local Economic Development Corporation in 1981.
-The LEDC was later used as the formal organization for IWV 2000 in 1994.
+The LEDC was later used as structure for IWV 2000 in 1994, then the IWV EDC in 2011.
 Relocation and visitors information plus demographics are provided to individuals and businesses interested in relocating to the Indian Wells Valley.

-Today the Chamber is strong with over 400 members and represents businesses from all industries and of all sizes.
+Today the Chamber is strong with almost 300 members and represents businesses from all industries and of all sizes.